 Create a New Bank Reconciliation

-- Navigate to Accounting Home and under Banking, click Bank Reconciliations.
+- Navigate to Accounting Home and click the Create Entries tab.
+Then, under the Banking menu, click Bank Reconciliations.

 - Click New.
 The New Bank Reconciliation dialog box displays.